perfana/afterburner/afterburner-loadtest-jmeter/README.md

 # instructions

-Build the docker from `docker` directory:
+Build the docker from this directory:

-    $ docker build -t jmeter .
+    $ docker build --file docker/Dockerfile --tag jmeter docker

 Export path (folder) to where your `afterburner-simple.jmx` file lives.
 The APP_NAME environment variable is from the run Afterburner in docker step-by-step guide.